Crowd Counting with Decomposed Uncertainty: Experiments

 \subsection{Ablation study}

 We performed ablation studies on UCF-CC 50 and UCF-QNRF datasets to validate the efficacy of our proposed method.
+We first compare our proposed architecture DUBNet with its variant which does not have a bootstrap ensemble output and an aleatoric uncertainty output; hence has a single fully connected layer in the output layer.
+We call this variant "DUBNet w/o DUB extension."

-We first compared with two variants where we incorporate either aleatoric uncertainty or epistemic uncertainty only. ``Epistemic uncertainty only'' model refers to a bootstrap ensemble model with a minimization loss defined as Eq.(\ref{eq:epistemicLoss}) where $\sigma^2$ is fixed for all inputs. ``Aleatoric uncertainty only'' model is a single neural network without bootstrap but using a heteroscedastic observation noise as in Eq.(\ref{eq:heteroscedastic}).
-We include CSRNet as the base model.
-Also, in order to test the adaptability of our framework to other architecture, we applied the DUB extension to MCNN \cite{zhang2016single} with branching outputs and an aleatoric uncertainty output.
-We compare with the standard MCNN.
+To test the adaptability of our framework to other architecture, we applied the DUB extension to CSRNet \cite{li2018csrnet} with branching outputs and an aleatoric uncertainty output.
+We also applied the same extension to MCNN \cite{zhang2016single}.
+We compare with the vanilla CSRNet and MCNN respectively.
 The results in Table \ref{ablation} show that our proposed framework combining both aleatoric and epistemic uncertainty contributes significantly to performance on the evaluation data, and can be applied to other architecture.